... Skip to main content

 What is a kidney blood test?

-A kidney blood test assesses waste products and electrolytes in the blood to evaluate kidney function and identify possible kidney diseases.
+A kidney blood test evaluates waste products and electrolytes in the blood to assess kidney function and identify potential kidney diseases.

 How often should I have a kidney blood test?